-The Partnership consortium has the ERA-MIN's consortium as its basis which is composed of Research Funding Organisations (RFOs) from EU Member States (MS), Eu associated countries, non-EU countries, and regions, that cover the whole or partially RM value chain in their national or regional strategies and priorities.
-All efforts are being made to expand the existing consortium to new countries and regions, in particular to those which are negotiating and/or have signed Strategic Partnership with the EU (see chapter 1.2), but also to other like-minded countries willing to cooperate with EU countries on the RM R&I field.
+The Partnership consortium has the ERA-MIN consortium as its basis which is composed of Research Funding Organisations (RFOs) from EU Member States (MS) and regions, EU-associated countries and third countries that cover entirely or partially the RM value chain in their national or regional strategies and priorities.
+All efforts are being made to expand the existing consortium to new MS and third countries as well as regions, in particular to those which are negotiating and/or have signed strategic partnerships with the EU (see chapter 1.2), but also to other countries willing to cooperate with EU countries in the RM R&I field.

-The existing ERA-MIN network successfully aligned the funding with the partners thematic priorities, attracted RFOs from new countries and regions, and continuously increased the financial commitments to the ERA-MIN calls for proposals.
-The expansion of this network and a better alignment between EU policy priorities and National/Regional priorities are necessary to reach EU policy objectives, namely the ones established on the CRM Act.
+The existing ERA-MIN network successfully aligned the funding with the partners' thematic priorities, attracted RFOs from new countries and regions, and continuously increased the financial commitments to the ERA-MIN calls for proposals.
+The expansion of this network and a better alignment between EU policy priorities and national/regional priorities are necessary to reach EU policy objectives, namely the ones established in the CRM Act.

-The overarching mission of the Partnership is to enable the sustainable supply and use of Raw Materials for the green and digital transition, through a holistic perspective that covers the whole valuechain with a strong emphasis on circular economy by building the research and innovation system and network mainly through funding.
+The overarching mission of the Partnership is to enable the sustainable supply and use of Raw Materials for the green and digital transition, through a holistic perspective that covers the entire value-chain, with a strong emphasis on the circular economy by building strong research and innovation systems and networks mainly through funding.

-Under Horizon Europe, the Partnership mission matches well with the scope of Cluster 4 -Digital, Industry and Space.
-Just as ERA-MIN, the Partnership will cover R&I under all Technology Readiness Levels (TRL) (EC, 2014) but with a focus on low to medium TRL (1-6) on innovative and needs-driven small-scale R&I projects in consortia with academia, research institutes, civil society, SMEs, as well as large industry.
-With this approach, the Partnership will cover a gap within the EU R&I funding system, ensuring the possibility to develop and progress less TRL mature idea-driven research.
-Both raw materialsrelated calls of Horizon Europe (including future funding programmes) and EITRawMaterials Calls, represent natural upscaling opportunities towards commercialization for successful Partnership funded projects.
+Under Horizon Europe, the Partnership mission matches well with the scope of Cluster 4 - Digital, Industry and Space.
+Just as ERA-MIN, the Partnership will cover R&I under all Technology Readiness Levels (TRL), but with a focus on low to medium TRL (1-6) on innovative and needsdriven small-scale R&I projects in consortia with academia, research institutes, civil society, SMEs, as well as large industry.
+With this approach, the Partnership will cover a gap within the EU R&I funding system, ensuring the possibility to develop and progress less TRL-mature, idea-driven R&I. Both RM-related calls of Horizon Europe (including future funding programmes) and EIT Raw Materials Calls represent natural upscaling opportunities towards commercialization for successful Partnership-funded projects.